redhawk2002/location-api/README.md

 The Haversine Formula is utilized in this project to measure distances between geographical coordinates.
 This formula calculates the distance between two points on the surface of a sphere, and it is specifically employed to find the distance between two locations on Earth.

 ### Reference Article
-The implementation in this project is based on the principles outlined in the following article:
+The implementation in this project is based on the principles outlined in the following GFG article:
 - [Haversine Formula to Find Distance Between Two Points on a Sphere](https://www.geeksforgeeks.org/haversine-formula-to-find-distance-between-two-points-on-a-sphere/)

 ## Libraries/Frameworks